TomiKalejaiye/IDD-Fa18-Lab1/README.md

    This is a significantly simplified schematic of what is going on inside the remote control.
 In reality the microcomputer  has 16 total pins and appears to use a 7x8 grid circuit to accomodate input from 48 buttons.
 In the schematic a 2x2 grid is used for simplicity.

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**
      My electronic device is an LG TV remote control.
 There is a 4-bit microcomputer.
-I think the microcomputer is being used      to send an IR signal based on which buttons are pressed on the remote.
+I think the microcomputer is being used      to send a signal to the IR LED based on which buttons are pressed on the remote.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**
      There are buttons in the remote which are wired to the microcontroller.
 The buttons simply make contact with the wires       underneath when you press them, thus completing a circuit, sending a signal to the microcomputer.